 Test can only be ordered by a health professional (doctor, midwife, nurse practitioner, et cetera).
 They will give you a request form, which you must bring with you to the laboratory or sample drop-off.

-You usually don’t need an appointment for tests at Grey Base Hospital.
+You usually don’t need an appointment for tests at Te Nīkau, Grey Hospital & Health Centre.
 You will need an appointment for a paternity test or for an allergy prick test.

 You can make appointments by calling the Laboratory on 03 769 7797.